 Before I go into details of my personal experience with surgery, I want to stress one thing.
 EXCISION of Endometriosis is the gold standard for surgical treatment.
 Just like cancer surgeries, a deep excision needs to be performed to remove the growth at its root.
 It’s a practice that is still being learned and not every surgeon uses this method, even though the other methods (laser ablation and electrical figuration) are ineffective as they do not remove the root of the Endometriosis.

 Some people had hysterectomies and still experienced pain after; why is that?
-It's because all the Endo growing outside the uterus needs to be excised at the same time as well to get the best results.
-Endo can grow everywhere.
-That’s why I say it is similar to cancer because it can spread to your bowel, bladder, kidneys, lungs, and even the brain.
+It's because Endo needs to be excised at the same time the uterus is removed for best results.
+Endo has been found everywhere but the spleen.
 Early detection and proper treatment are extremely important in managing this disease.

 A laparoscopy is performed to view the pelvic cavity and check for Endometriosis.
 Many of us become intimidated by doctors but remember, this is your health and you need to be your own advocate.
 What you need to ask before you have a laparoscopy done is, what will they do when they see the Endo growths?
 What technique do they use to remove the Endo?
 What if the Endo is on the bowel, bladder, ovaries; what would they do?
 If you don't get the answers you're looking for, then find someone else.